The Gaia 2018 Retrograde Planet Survival Guide

 Because the Roman god Mercury rules every form of communication, written and spoken, as well as commerce, business, contracts, and technology, those things take the brunt of the backward “illusion.”
 Tempers grow short and blame is hard to assign, as the trail of breadcrumbs leads nowhere.
 Try to remember, when dealing with colleagues, friends, and family; this is not about incompetence or intentional sabotage, it’s about Mercury on vacay.
 Ignore the impulse to place blame.

-Things will get back on the rails after Mercury straightens out, but it may take a couple of days.
-Wait three days, then celebrate with a deep sigh of relief.
+Things will get back on the rails after Mercury goes direct, but it may take a couple of days.
+Wait three days, then heave a sigh of relief.

 Mercury Rx Don’t List